 We are CPA- accredited and our residency training program adherences to CPA standards and criteria.
 We are also members of the Canadian Council for Professional Programs in Psychology (CCPPP) and the Association of Psychology Post-Doctoral and Residency Centers (APPIC).
 We participate in the APPIC Matching Program, abiding by all APPIC guidelines regarding the residency application and selection process.
-Canadian immigration policy requires that suitable Canadian Citizen and Permanent Resident applicants must be given preference; international students with valid Canadian Co-op Work Permits will be considered and may apply.
+Canadian immigration policy requires that suitable Canadian Citizen and Permanent Resident applicants must be given preference.
+Only international students with valid Canadian Co-op Work Permits or work visas at the time of application will be considered and may apply.